Hourhawk/Number/README.md

 **Demo:** A demo can be found in the `demo/` directory - just open up `demo.html` and you're off to the races!

 **Dependencies:**
-The Number Game Engine relies on a minimal amount of jQuery, and if your site already includes it then you won't have to include this.
+The Number Game Engine relies on a minimal amount of jQuery, and if your site already includes it then you can disregard.
 All projects should reference jQuery before any of our `src/` files are mentioned.
 To prevent clutter on your server or local hard drive, we recommended you use Google's Minified CDN. `<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>`

 **Quickstart (CTRL+C, CTRL+V Markup into HTML):**
 ```